NCAR/CUPiD/docs/addingnotebookstocollection.md

 7. Update your parameters.
 Parameters that are specific to just this notebook should go under `parameter_groups` in the notebook's entry under `compute_notebooks`.
 Global parameters that you want passed in to every notebook in the collection should go under `global_params`.
 When `CUPiD` executes your notebook, all of these parameters will get put in a new cell below the cell tagged `parameters` that you added in step 3.
 This means they will supercede the values of the parameters that you put in the cell above---the names, notation, etc. should match to make sure your notebook is able to find the variables it needs.

 8. All set!
-Your collection can now be run and built with `cupid-run config.yml` and `cupid-build config.yml` as usual.
+Your collection can now be run and built with `cupid-run` and `cupid-build` as usual.